EnsembleUI/ensemble_docs/pages/actions/stop-audio.md

 # stopAudio

-stopAudio action allows users to stop a already playing audio file
+The stopAudio action allows users to stop a already playing audio file

 ### Properties